jv16x/UpdateFixer/README.md

 Anyone reviewing this code is free to let me know of fixes and improvements how all this can be done without the use of Batch/PowerShell script files.

+This version 1.0 was released only for the purposes of asking for feedback, it should not be considered a final product.